ccyyturralde/Film-Scanner/README.md

 Pin D4 → ENABLE
 GND → GND (common with 12V supply)

+Stepper coils (must be paired or motor will only vibrate)
+- Coil A (A1/A2): Black & Blue
+- Coil B (B1/B2): Red & Green
+Swapping A1↔A2 or B1↔B2 only flips direction; crossing coils will not work.

 Power
 12V → VMOT (A4988)
 5V → VDD (A4988)